the-krafty-koder/mastering/notes/backend/caching.md

 Cache management is left for the cache itself.
 On request, if data is available it is returned, else the cache itself fetches the data from source and stores it in cache for future use, before returning the data to client.

-### Refresh ahead

-Proactively retrieves data from the source before it is requested.
-Cache anticipates the need for future events before it is retrieved.

 ### Write through

 Data is written to both the cache and the underlying data source simultaneously.
 Data is first written to the cache then propagated to the data source before the write operation is considered complete